Teresa Giudice’s Co-Stars Open Up About Joe Giudice’s Prison Sentence

 Joe Giudice is nearing the end of his 41-month long prison sentence, which has made him the latest point of discussion for his wife, Teresa, and her co-stars from their show, The Real Housewives of New Jersey.
 Joe was convicted of mail, wire, and bankruptcy fraud.
-Following that news, the judge also ruled in October 2018 that Joe will be deported once his prison stint is over.
+Following that news, the judge also ruled in October of 2018 that Joe will be deported once his prison stint is over.

 Not all of Teresa’s co-stars and friends feel that Joe’s prison term will have changed him much.
 In fact, much of what Teresa has heard about Joe sounds more like a warning to Teresa that Joe may not be as humble as his wife expects.

 “A leopard doesn’t always change his spots.
-[Joe] may be a little soft-spoken and humbled now, but let him get a little comfortable at home, Teresa,” Dolores Catania, Teresa’s co-star on The Real Housewives of New Jersey, warned Teresa on a previous show, according to The Daily Dish.
+[Joe] may be a little soft-spoken and humbled now, but let him get a little comfortable at home, Teresa,” Dolores Catania, Teresa’s co-star on the Real Housewives of New Jersey, warned Teresa on a previous show, according to The Daily Dish.

-Another one of Teresa’s co-stars, Melissa Gorga, who is also Joe’s sister and Teresa’s sister-in-law, feel that other issues stemming from Joe’s departure could put stress on the couple’s marriage.
-Gorga has noticed Teresa becoming more independent as she has had to operate alone, and Melissa wonders how her brother will react to Teresa’s new-found independence.
+Another one of Teresa’s co-stars, Melissa Gorga, who is also Joe’s sister and Teresa’s sister-in-law, feels that other issues stemming from Joe’s departure could put stress on the couple’s marriage.
+Gorga has noticed Teresa becoming more independent, as she has had to operate alone, and Melissa wonders how her brother will react to Teresa’s new-found independence.

 Teresa Giudice Calls RHONJ 'the Teresa Show' as She Confronts Her 'Stalker' Costar at Reunion https://t.co/Tnvfm9WFZO